DavidHarper414/wp_woocommerce/docs/code-snippets/free_shipping_customization.md

 Before adding snippets, clear your WooCommerce cache.
 Go to WooCommerce > System Status > Tools > WooCommerce Transients > Clear transients.

-Add this code to your child theme's `functions.php`, or via a plugin that allows custom functions to be added.
-Please don't add custom code directly to a parent theme's `functions.php` as changes are entirely erased when a parent theme updates.

 ## Code Snippets

 ### Enabling or Disabling Free Shipping via Hooks